-NHS North East is the first Strategic Health Authority (SHA) to adopt a region-wide strategy that aims to transform an entire healthcare system through the application of the North East Transformation System (NETS).
+NHS North East was the first Strategic Health Authority (SHA) to adopt a region-wide strategy that aims to transform an entire healthcare system through the application of the North East Transformation System (NETS).
 This has three elements – the vision, the compact and the method.
 The vision is to provide excellent healthcare.
 The compact seeks to reshape the psychological contract between clinicians and the institutions in which they work to facilitate transformational change.
 The method which aims to improve processes, quality and efficiency through the application of Lean philosophy and techniques.
-Newcastle University Business School, together with Professor Hunter at the Wolfson Research Institute at Durham University have been awarded £500k by the National Institute for Health Research to conduct a three year project to evaluate the NETS initiative.
-This research adopts a mixed methods approach that seeks to evaluate both process and outcomes using qualitative and quantitative methods.
+Newcastle University Business School, together with Professor Hunter at the Wolfson Research Institute at Durham University was awarded £500k by the National Institute for Health Research to conduct a three year project to evaluate the NETS initiative.
+This research adopted a mixed methods approach that seeks to evaluate both process and outcomes using qualitative and quantitative methods.

 Newcastle University Business School was a partner in the European Regions for Innovative Productivity, which was a €3.3m EU funded project that helped small companies in the North Sea Region of Europe implement Lean.
 The partners included Ghent University (Flanders), the University of Groningen (Netherlands), Swera (Sweden), SINTEF (Norway) and Osnabruck University (Germany).
 The project finished in December 2011.
 We are currently collaborating with colleagues in Norway and Holland to investigate the simultaneous application of Lean and IT systems in engineer/make-to-order companies operating in the subsea sector, which is an important part of the Norwegian and North East economies.
 We also launched a joint MSc in Operations Management with Groningen University, which started in September 2012.

 The region has a long history of producing complex capital goods, such as power plant, ships and oil rigs that are designed and produced to meet individual customer requirements.
 His work has investigated strategic and operational issues, including supply chain management, facilities layout, planning and control, the impact of deregulation and the application of computer aided production management systems.
-Chris continues to work with Dr Pupong Poncharoen at Naresuan University in Thailand (he obtained a Newcastle PhD in 2001) on various optimisation solutions (including scheduling, timetabling, container packing etc.).
+Chris continues to work closely with Dr Pupong Poncharoen at Naresuan University in Thailand (he obtained a Newcastle PhD in 2001) on various optimisation solutions (including scheduling, timetabling, container packing etc.).

 Chris is an enthusiastic teacher and has developed research-led modules and degree programmes in operations management that aim to disseminate his expertise to undergraduate students.
 The MSc in Operations Management and Logistics and the MSc in Operations Management, Logistics and Accounting were launched in September 2008 and are proving increasing popular.
 Chris currently supervises a team of six postgraduate students who are conducting research in the optimisation of manufacturing systems and Lean.
-He is currently involved with the development of a new undergraduate programme in operations management and logistics which will be delivered in Singapore in collaboration with the Singapore Institute of Technology (SIT).

-Member, Faculty Research Committee
+Member, Research and Knowledge Exchange Committee

 Lay Member, Faculty interview panels